 - In a large bowl, add salt, pepper, and corn meal to damp okra.
 Toss lightly to coat.

-- Heat a cast iron skillet over medium heat and add vegetable oil.
+- Heat a large cast iron skillet over medium heat and add vegetable oil.

-- Once oil is heated, carefully add okra and remaining meal.
-Stir frequently until the okra is browned and cooked through (about 20 minutes).
+- Once oil is heated, carefully add okra including meal remaining in the bottom of the bowl.
+Stir frequently until the okra is browned and cooked through (about 20 minutes) - being cautious not to burn it.
 I also like to mash mine up a bit to get that hash-like consistency.